7 shot at Louisville protest over fatal police shooting

 LOUISVILLE, Ky.
-(AP) — At least seven people were shot Thursday night in Louisville as protesters turned out to demand justice for Breonna Taylor, a black woman fatally shot by police in her home in March.
+(AP) — At least seven people were in Louisville as protesters turned out to demand justice for Breonna Taylor, a black woman fatally shot by police in her home in March.

 Louisville Metro Police confirmed in a statement early Friday that there were at least seven shooting victims, at least one of whom is in critical condition.
 The statement said there were “some arrests,” but police didn’t provide a number.
-Police had initially confirmed reports of gunfire around 11:30 p.m.

-Police spokesman Sgt.
-Lamont Washington told The Associated Press that all seven were civilians.
+“No officers discharged their service weapons,” police spokesman Sgt.
+Lamont Washington wrote in an email to The Associated Press.
+Washington said that all seven were civilians.

 Around 500 to 600 demonstrators marched through the Kentucky city’s downtown streets on Thursday night, the Courier Journal reported.
+The protests stretched for more than six hours, ending in the early hours of Friday as rain poured down.

 “Understandably, emotions are high,” Louisville Mayor Greg Fischer tweeted just before midnight, sharing a Facebook post asking for peace that he said was written on behalf of Taylor’s mother.
 “As Breonna’s mother says let’s be peaceful as we work toward truth and justice.”